Go on a journey back in time exploring the country’s rich colonial history with a stay at India’s Finest Colonial Retreats.

 When thinking of India, many of us may have romantic notions of sipping a cool gin and tonic amidst lush tropical gardens, sat beneath a lacy parasol, just as one did in Victorian times, frittering the day away by doing not much at all whilst watching the world go by.
 Luckily, many of the architectural gems previously housing palaces and private mansions are now beautifully restored to their former glory, converted to plush hotels and guest houses.

-Whether you are planning a self-treat, romantic getaway ‘a deux’ or clandestine meeting (not that we are suggesting…), we have shortlisted our favourite destinations across India exuding that old world, nostalgic atmosphere we so adore.
+Whether you are planning a self-treat, romantic getaway ‘a deux’ or clandestine meeting (not that we are suggesting…), we have shortlisted India’s finest colonial retreats from across the country that exude that old world, nostalgic atmosphere we so adore.
 Put these on your list for private travel to India and you will not be disappointed!

 Taj Lake Palace – Udaipur

 Following years of decay, the former royal residence , Lake Palace in Udaipur, was restored by Taj Hotels in the early 1970’s, earning it both the ‘most romantic hotel’ accolade in India and the world.